nualagr/dargan-health-foods/README.md

 - Receive an email confirming their order.
 - See their order history.
 - Read the site blog.
-- Search for a blog entry of interest by title, keyword or date.
+- Search for a blog entry of interest by title or keyword.
 - Upload a comment on a site blog post.
 - Edit or delete their own blog post comments.